cbz20/khtpp/sources/Help.md

     -o, --optimize        Attempts to minimize the number of generators in the invariants by adding twists to the tangle ends.
+    -p <s>, --append <s>  Appends a tangle string <s>, after processing all other options.
+For example, <s> = x0.x0 adds two extra twists at the bottom of the tangle.
     -q, --quotient        Computes the invariants of the quotient tangle of a strongly invertible knot specified by a symmetric diagram.
 The tangle string in the corresponding .kht-file should have the prefix
                           's.'.
     -r <name>:<p>/<q>, --rational <name>:<p>/<q>